atarazana/gramola/README.md

-# Install ArgoCD using the operator
+# Install ArgoCD and Pipelines using the operators

 TODO text and images.